pedrosobucki/gpt_script/README.md

 - **-m**: Changes model used in request (_MODEL_)
 - **-T**: Changes temperature for promp processing (_TEMPERATURE_)

+the **-h** flag can be used to read about available flags directly from the script.

 ### Example
 ```bash
 $ ask -t 300 -m gpt-4 -T 0.7 "tell me about linux"